Encyclopaedia Inflationaris: Introduction

-Before concluding this introduction, let us remark that this article and the \ASPIC library represent important tools to carry out our final goal which consists in assessing how good is a model and in comparing the various inflationary models.
-This problem can be dealt within Bayesian inference for model comparison.
+Before concluding this introduction, let us stress that this article and the \ASPIC library are the first step to carry out the final goal which consists in assessing how good a model is and in comparing the various inflationary models.

+This very problem can be dealt with within Bayesian inference, using model comparison.
+It allows one to determine, in a statistically well-defined way, what ``the best models of inflation'' are given some data sets.
 For this purpose, one has to calculate, for each model, the global likelihood which is obtained by integrating the usual likelihood over all of the model parameter values, weighted by their respective prior probability distribution.
 The resulting quantity is a number associated with each model which gives the ``evidence'' that the model explains the data [this is the number $\calN$ in \Eq{eq:postdistri}].
 Their respective ratios give the odds that one model explains all data compared to the others.
 Bayesian methods have the advantage to automatically incorporate the ``Occam's razor'': complicated inflationary models will be assigned large probability only if the complexity is required by the data.
-On the practical side, these two steps can be implemented by the use of Markov--Chains--Monte--Carlo (MCMC) methods, which is especially well suited with the exact numerical approach advocated before.
-These techniques have already been successfully implemented first in \Refc{Martin:2010hh}, and later on in \Refc{Easther:2011yq}, and we plan to extent them to all the models of the \ASPIC library.
-As a matter of fact, this will allow us to scan the inflationary landscape in a statistically well-defined way and to address the question of ``the best model of inflation''.
+On the practical side, these two steps can be implemented by the use of Markov--Chains--Monte--Carlo (MCMC) methods, which are especially well suited with the approach advocated here.

+The complete Bayesian data analysis and model comparison of all the models presented here have been achieved, using the {\ASPIC} library, in various other works, and for different data sets, see \Refcs{Martin:2013nzq, Martin:2014lra, Martin:2014nya, Martin:2016oyk, Martin:2024qnn, Sorensen:2024ezb}.
+For this reason, we will not discuss here what the favored models are and we refer, instead, the interested readers to these references.
+Nonetheless, because it is interesting to qualitatively assess if a model can have predictions compatible with the current cosmological data, we have reported, in all the figures of appendix~\ref{sec:predictions}, the one- and two-sigma confidence contours in the planes $(\epsilon_1,\epsilon_2)$ and $(\nS,r)$.
+These confidence regions have been derived from a robust minimal set of cosmological data, {\data}, which concern CMB anisotropies (temperature, $E$ and $B$-mode polarization), the derivation of which being detailed in \Refc{Martin:2024qnn}.